booherbg/concordia-symposium-talk-2025/outline.md

 - If AI amplifies what we train it on:
   - What happens if we train it on competition, ego, scarcity?
   - What if instead we seed compassion, cooperation, systems-thinking?
+- **Nipun Mehta's framework**: Design AI for generosity, not self-interest
 - Especially critical for education (tutors, translators, assistants)
 - Bias compounds subtly; why not amplify *positive emergence*?